-It’s hard to get more romantic than wandering through vineyards hand-in-hand, then tasting the wines that have been produced from those grapes.
-Add to that scene: country drives, gourmet meals, picnics, unique accommodations and, perhaps, a mild adventure or two, and you have the perfect pairings for a romantic 3-day weekend.
+It’s hard to get more romantic than wandering through vineyards hand in hand, then tasting the wines that have been produced from those grapes.
+Add to that scene: country drives, gourmet meals, picnics, unique accommodations and, perhaps, a mild adventure or two, and you have the perfect pairings for a romantic three-day weekend.
 North Carolina makes it easy with the centrally located Yadkin Valley and more than 40 vineyards that dot the landscape.

 Day 1: Gateway to Your Getaway

 Check in for the night at historic Graylyn.
-Built in 1932 and once North Carolina’s second-largest residence, with 46,000 square feet and 60 rooms, the main quarters, the Manor House, offers you a Downton Abbey-esque experience.
+Built in 1932 and once North Carolina’s second-largest residence with 46,000 square feet and 60 rooms, the Manor House offers you a Downton Abbey-esque experience.
 Or opt for romantic seclusion in the Mews – including a 2-story Silo suite – or one of the cottages or bungalows.

 To introduce yourself to the Yadkin Valley, head to Quanto Basta Italian Eatery & Wine Bar for dinner, paired with house wine produced by Yadkin Valley winery, Raffaldini Vineyards.